Short-term Abroad Courses

 At the Elliott School’s U.S. Foreign Policy Summer Program, participants from the United States and the world study the complex factors that shape U.S. foreign policy.
 Taking full advantage of its location in downtown Washington D.C, this two-week long intensive seminar program features lectures led by GW Faculty, leading scholars and experts from government offices, think tanks, international organizations, nonprofit organizations, and the media.
 In addition, students in the U.S. Foreign Policy Summer Program also participate in briefs and visit institutions that shape U.S. foreign policy, such as foreign embassies, the Pentagon, the U.S. Department of State, the U.S. Agency for International Development, the World Bank, etc.

-If you have any questions about summer courses, Short-term Abroad programs, or the U.S. Foreign Policy Summer Program, please contact [email protected] or call 202 994 7232.
+If you have any questions about summer courses or Short-term Abroad programs, please contact [email protected].
+For questions about the U.S. Foreign Policy Summer Program, please contact [email protected].